Overview

 Runtime privileges for Event commands

 The following properties are used to adjust privileges for commands launched in response to certain events.
-If any of these properties are set, the access token of the Wrapper process will be duplicated and the specified privileges will adjusted in the token copy.
+If any of these properties are set, the access token of the Wrapper process will be duplicated and the specified privileges will be adjusted in the token copy.
 The event command will then be launched in the security context represented by this new token.

 Only privileges that exist in the access token of the Event command (and therefore also exist in token of the Wrapper process) can be adjusted.